5 ways to get pregnant faster

 It’s up to you to choose what method better suits you, and once you do find out when you ovulate for a higher chance of getting pregnant.

 Have you figured out what your most fertile window?
 I’m talking about your time frame for ovulation.
-If you did, then plan to have sex during this time.
+If you did, then plan to have sexual intercourse during this time.
 If you haven’t figured it out, then don’t worry.
-Try and aim to have sex everyday, or every other day during the second and third weeks of your cycle and you’ll have better chances to get pregnant.
+Try and aim to have sexual intercourse everyday, or every other day during the second and third weeks of your cycle and you’ll have better chances to get pregnant.

 While we’re talking about fast swimmers, here’s another tip.
 Don’t use lube!
 Lube can slow down sperm, or even kill it before reaching the egg.